shivamchhuneja/codebynight/content/upcoming/index.md

 12. How I Chose My First iOS Project (And You Can Too)
 13. What I Built Before Understanding Swift Properly (And Why It Worked)
 14. The 3-Screen App Challenge: Build, Don’t Binge
-15. My 3 Favorite Beginner-Friendly App Ideas (That Aren’t To-Do Lists)
+15. My 3 Favorite Beginner-Friendly iOS App Ideas (That Aren’t To-Do Lists)
 16. Why I Made an App That Only I Would Ever Use

 ## 👴 Late iOS Development Starters